ngxs/store/docs/concepts/state/life-cycle.md

 ### Summary

-In conclusion, do not try to access any data in state constructors or `ngxsOnInit` methods that is fetched during the `APP_INITIALIZER` stage.
+In conclusion, the `ngxsOnInit` method is useful when you need to set some calculated values on the state with access to dependency injection within the state class, but before the app is bootstrapped.
+This allows components to pick up available data.